Ultimate guide to custom shipping boxes

 - How do you design a sustainable shipping box?

-When should I use a corrugated box to ship my orders?
+When should I use custom shipping boxes to ship my orders?
+When are mailers better than corrugated boxes?

 Almost all products can be shipped in a corrugated box.
-Apparel, appliances, jewelry, skincare, yarn and fabrics, outdoor gear, food … the list goes on.
-So, the real question is: what are the pros of using a corrugated box versus your other main option - a mailer?
-The pros of shipping boxes outweigh the cons for some businesses.
+Apparel, appliances, jewelry, skincare, yarn and fabrics, outdoor gear, food...the list goes on.
+So, the real question is: what are the pros of using a corrugated box versus a mailer?
+For some businesses, the pros of shipping boxes outweigh the cons.
 For others, mailers end up being the way to go.

 The pros of shipping in a box: